Set 32 · Study 1 / 5

 5. invest · verb/ɪnˈvɛst/

-to put your money, energy or time into something to make more of it
+to put money, time, or effort into something to gain a future benefit

 He has invested a lot of money in the stock market.